ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 [[Back to README]](../../README.md)

-## getLoginRequest
+## getSelfServiceBrowserLoginRequest

-> \Ory\Kratos\Client\Model\LoginRequest getLoginRequest()
+> \Ory\Kratos\Client\Model\LoginRequest getSelfServiceBrowserLoginRequest($request)

-Get Login Request
+Get the request context of browser-based login user flows

 This endpoint returns a login request's context with, for example, error details and other information.
-For an in-depth look at ORY Krato's login flow, head over to: https://www.ory.sh/docs/kratos/selfservice/login
+When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example